ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--o11y-300-fraud--main/04-application/assignment.md

   KEEP attributes.com.example.trade_id, attributes.com.example.action, attributes.com.example.day_of_week, attributes.com.example.region, attributes.com.example.share_price, attributes.com.example.shares, attributes.com.example.symbol, ml.inference.classification.classification, ml.inference.classification.prediction_probability
   ```

 Note `ml.inference.classification.classification`: that's the field Elasticsearch injected into every record after running trades against the model we built.
-Have a look at the trades which the model predicted as fraudulent; they should fall within the pattern of trades you generated as a criminal when we trained our model (refer to that screen snapshot you took).
+Have a look at the trades which the model classified as `fraud`; they should fall within the pattern of trades you generated as a criminal when we trained our model (refer to that screen snapshot you took).
+Conversely, trades classified as `unclassified` shouldn't fall within the pattern of trades you generated.

 # Custom Dashboard
 Now that's we've confirmed we are labeling transactions as fraudulent, let's visualize and validate our results!